keiakihito/PersonalProjects/README.md

-# DataStructureAndAlgorithm
+# Personal Projects samples
-Cal Poly Pomona Data Structure and Algorithm Class projects
+These projects are my sample project list, mainly coming from Cal Poly Pomona Computer Science course material

 # Data Structure (CS2400)
  - **Project 1** - Bag, which is a duplicated random order element list.
 Implementing three different methods using a Resizeable array list and linked list.